Use grouping and binning in Power BI Desktop

 You can create groups for any field in the Fields well, without having to select multiple items from an existing visual.
 Just right-click the field, and select New Group from the menu that appears.

 You can set the bin size for numerical and time fields in Power BI Desktop.
-You can use binning to right-size the data that Power BI Desktop displays.
+You can make bins for calculated columns, but not for measures.
+Use binning to right-size the data that Power BI Desktop displays.

 To apply a bin size, right-click a Field and choose New Group.

 From the Groups dialog box, set the Bin size to the size you want.

 When you select OK, you'll notice that a new field appears in the Fields pane with (bins) appended.
 You can then drag that field onto the canvas to use the bin size in a visual.